 Bamps didn't just have a kick-ass collection of pen knives; his kitchen knives were equally as beautiful.
 Bone handled with a rounded end, his knives were always sharp enough to slice through the toughest of steaks.
 I can still picture Bamps standing in the kitchen sharpening his knives.

 As a child of the late 70's, my teenage years were rudely interrupted by the advance of home computers.
 Move forward twenty years and I have been working with computers for over half of my life.
 This equates to tens of thousands of hours hunched over a keyboard with a blue phosphorus glow burning into my face.
 A few years back I made the decision to change this unhealthy way of spending my days.
 Since then I have been making knives.
 I love the whole process; sparks fly and I feel at ease.
 After making hundreds of knives, each getting progressively better; the idea for Chop Knives was formed.

-Now I produce quality hand made kitchen knives from my little studio in central France, supplying knives to professional chefs and home cooks all over the world.
+Now I produce quality hand made kitchen knives from my little studio in central France, supplying knives to professional chefs, home cooks and restaurants all over the world.